what we’ve discovered

 What Are Bitcoin Layers?

-Bitcoin layers, also known as Bitcoin protocol layers, are technological advancements built on top of the Bitcoin blockchain that enable new functionalities and use cases.
+Bitcoin layers are protocols built on Bitcoin that enable new functionalities and use cases

 Bitcoin layers function separately from the Bitcoin blockchain, yet remain connected to the base layer in some form through diverse mechanisms.
 By adding layers to the Bitcoin network, developers can enhance its scalability, security, and speed while also enabling new, extended applications and features.

-Bitcoin protocol layers can be categorized into two primary classifications: Layer-1 solutions and Layer-2 solutions, providing a comprehensive framework for understanding their distinct functionalities.
+Bitcoin protocol layers can be categorized into two primary classifications: Layer 1 solutions and Layer 2 solutions, each providing a unique framework for distinct functionalities.

-Layer-1 solutions refer to changes made to Bitcoin’s core protocol.
-For example, the implementation of Segregated Witness (SegWit) in 2017 was a Layer-1 solution that improved the efficiency of Bitcoin transactions and paved the way for future Layer-2 implementations.
+Layer 1 scaling solutions refer to changes made to Bitcoin’s core protocol.
+For example, the implementation of Segregated Witness (SegWit) in 2017 was a Layer 1 solution that improved the efficiency of Bitcoin transactions and paved the way for future Layer 2 implementations.

-Layer-2 solutions, on the other hand, are additional protocols that exist on top of Bitcoin’s core protocol.
-Examples of Layer-2 solutions include the Lightning Network and the Liquid Network.
+Layer 2 scaling solutions, on the other hand, are additional protocols that exist on top of Bitcoin’s core protocol.
+Examples of Layer 2 solutions include the Lightning Network and the Liquid Network.
 These protocols allow for faster and more efficient transactions by moving them off the main blockchain.

 How Do Bitcoin Layers Work?

-To gain insight into the functioning of these layers, it’s essential to acquire a fundamental comprehension of the Bitcoin blockchain.
+To gain insight into the functioning of these layers, it’s essential to acquire a fundamental understanding of the Bitcoin blockchain.

 Serving as a decentralized ledger, the Bitcoin blockchain meticulously records every transaction.
 Whenever a user initiates a transaction, it becomes part of a block, which itself is integrated into the chain of preexisting blocks, thus constituting the blockchain.